NativeScript/docs-v7/docs/ui/layouts/layouts.md

 ## Layouts

-`Layout` is the base class for all views that provide positioning of child elements.
+`LayoutBase` is the base class for all views that provide positioning of child elements.

 You can use the various layout containers to position elements.
 They evaluate the base properties of `View` such as `width`, `height`, `minWidth` and alignments, and expose additional properties for positioning child views (such as the four paddings).